brinajehart/brinaJEHART/README.md

 ## Brina Jehart

 Hi there!
 I'm Brina from Slovenia, I'm a student at the University of Ljubljana [FRI](https://www.fri.uni-lj.si/en).
-I enjoy web developing 💻 and love creating short films 🎥.
+I enjoy web developing and love creating short films 🎥.
+I discovered my pashion for web design and developement in 2018, but my pashion for film making goes way back.

 ### Skills and experience
 * Python